pj92singh/JavaProjects/README.md

 280 A1src/ Account & AccountTest
 Simple program for atm machine, deposit and withdraw money from accounts

+guessgame/
+GUI game of guessing a random number between 1-1000.
+When the player presses re-try a different number is generated and they must guess again

+que4/
+GUI interest calculator

 More Java or C++ Object orientated work will be uploaded soon!